Revel co-founder’s new startup aims to build a web of authentic identities

 When you look at the full list of features so far, you can see, in any case, how Authenticated Reality might potentially pivot one day into a bigger enterprise tool for identity management.
 Per the company’s own description:

-● URL Commenting/R ating – Allows authenticated comments and ratings on every page of the
+● URL Commenting/Rating – Allows authenticated comments and ratings on every page of the

 old internet (including profiles) – from home pages of businesses to LinkedIn profiles to